-The owners warned us there would be some Class I & II rapids and that life jackets were recommended.
-Class I & II are pretty small (Class V are the most dangerous – or fun – rapids for reference) but for little kids, could be a little scary.
-I brought our own life jackets and we used those but the tubing place had life jackets available for no additional costs.
+At both places, we were warned us there would be some Class I & II rapids and that life jackets were recommended.
+Class I & II are pretty small (Class V are the most dangerous – or fun – rapids for reference) but could be a little scary for little kids.
+I brought our own life jackets and we used those but both tubing places had life jackets available and tethers for no additional costs.

 Every tubing place that I saw on the Green River required kids to be at least 42″ tall.
-My five-year-old is 45″ to give you an idea of the age of a kid that tall.
+Our first time out, my kids were 5 and 7 years old and my youngest was 45″ to give you an idea of the age of a kid that tall.
 But if you’re thinking of going, be sure to measure your kids ahead of time so you aren’t turned away when you get there.

 No alcohol is allowed at all on the river but you can rent a cooler to tie to your tube if you want to bring drinks or food.
 Also, wear some kind of shoes that aren’t flip-flops.
 You may need to get out to get a tube off a rock or swim over to a sandbank and you just don’t know what’s on the bottom that could potentially hurt your feet.
 And we saw a lot of people using sticks as paddles, which I did try with varying success.

-Watch for fishermen during your trip and since tubes are basically impossible to steer, yell out if you’re behind a fisherman so they can get out of the way.
+- Watch for fishermen while you are floating down the river during your trip.
+Since tubes are basically impossible to steer, yell out if you’re behind a fisherman so they can get out of the way.

-Wear bug spray, sunscreen, and a hat.
-Some parts of the river are shadier than others and getting burned and bitten up are not fun.
-Also bring towels and a change of clothes.
+- Wear bug spray, sunscreen, and a hat.
+Some parts of the river are shadier than others and getting burned and bitten is not fun.
+Also, bring towels and a change of clothes.